Slides 📊

 The gas price on a fixed date in State A follows normal distribution with mean $3.30 and standard deviation $0.12.
 If Gas Station B has a price higher than 63% of all gas stations in the state that day, what is the gas price in Gas Station B?

-In this problem, a probability is given (63% or 0.63), and we are asked for the cutoff whose lower region has area of 0.63 (the 63th percentile).
+In this problem, a probability is given (63% or 0.63), and we are asked for the cutoff whose left region under the PDF has an area of 0.63.
+This cutoff is the 63th percentile of the gas price distribution.

 To solve for this type of problems, we begin by setting up the correct probability statement.